Skip to content

 Once your personalized PRP solution is ready, the next step is to deliver it directly to the source of your pain.
 We carefully inject the PRP into the space within your knee joint.
 To ensure the highest level of precision, we often use ultrasound guidance to see exactly where the needle is going.
 This allows us to target the specific areas of cartilage damage or inflammation with incredible accuracy.
 The injection itself is quick, and the entire appointment is typically completed in under an hour.
 You’ll be able to head home shortly after the procedure to begin the healing process for your joint regeneration.

-How Growth Factors Trigger Natural Healing
+How Your Body’s Growth Factors Trigger Natural Repair

 This is where the real work begins.
 Once injected, the concentrated platelets get to work, releasing hundreds of proteins called growth factors.
 Think of these growth factors as your body’s own repair crew.
 They send signals that help reduce inflammation, which is a major source of arthritis pain.
 They also stimulate your body to repair damaged cartilage, form new blood vessels, and recruit other healing cells to the area.
 This cascade of healing activity works to address the root cause of your arthritis symptoms, leading to reduced pain and improved knee function that can last for months.